fwollatz/fwollatz.github.io/_posts/2014-07-16-MurderMistery.markdown

 project-date: April 2014
 client: Uni Osnabrück
 category: Web Development
-description: We developed an Alexa-Skill that helps you learn english by solving crimes.

-The Code can be found in our [GitHub](https://github.com/InaRe/murdermystery)
+description: We developed an Alexa-Skill that helps you learn english by solving crimes. <br>The Code can be found in our [GitHub](https://github.com/InaRe/murdermystery)

 ---